ARMmbed/BLE_Validation_Suite/README.md

 "interactive" set to true will enable the interactive mode.
 This will allow the user to run each sub-test individually

+"__" before a variable means to not include it, it is useful to add for fast switching between build systems

+Look to the included config.json to see an example.

 # Adding new tests

 To add a test for advertising add a test function to iBeacon_tests.py make sure the function name finishes with "Test".